QuickBooks time tracking for field crews

 The whole loop is four steps, and only two of them involve you at a desk.

 - Your crew clocks in and out on their phones all week.
 One tap.
-It works offline, so a dead zone on the job does not lose a punch.
+It works offline, so a dead zone on the job doesn't lose a punch.
 The time is saved on the device with its real timestamp and syncs when signal comes back.

 - You review and approve the hours on the web.
 Time accumulates by person and by project, so you can see who worked where before you sign off.